TheDragonCode/card-number/README.md

 ## Introduction

-Generation and validation by the Luhn algorithm of any cards: credit, customer loyalty and others.
+Generation and verification of card numbers using Luhn's algorithm: credit, customer loyalty and others.

 ## Installation